-One day to ideate improvements for #bettermobile connectivity in Cambridge.
+One day to set the course for future #bettermobile connectivity in Cambridge.

-Cambridge, like most places, has areas of bad or non-existent coverage (notspots), where you walk around in hope of getting even just one bar of signal and don’t stand a chance of being able to use data.
+Cambridge, like most places, has areas of bad or non-existent coverage (notspots), where you walk around hoping to get just one bar of signal and don’t stand a chance of being able to use data.

-There’ll be prizes too! #BetterMobile Hack is a team competition so there will be a grand prize for the winners, as well as prize draws for everyone.
+There’ll be prizes too! #BetterMobile is a team competition so there will be a grand prize for the winners, as well as prize draws during the day.
 All you need is an open mind, ‘techie’ or not.
 What we’re looking for is innovation.

 What’s our aim?

 To be visionary, innovative and inspirational in reconsidering how we use and access mobile connectivity.

 To come up with creative ideas that will address the issues with mobile connectivity and improve it in future.

 We look forward to seeing and hearing your ideas!